One of the best ways to extract value from the Hilton Honors program is by leveraging Free Night Rewards on the Amex US Hilton credit cards.

 Lastly, the Amex US Hilton cards have also been known to offer the occasional spend-based promotion for existing cardholders, with a Free Night Reward on the table if they can reach a certain spending threshold in a given time period.

-For example, in late 2021, many Amex US Hilton cardholders were targeted for a promotion in which they could earn a Free Night Reward simply by spending US$8,000 by the deadline of February 2022.
+For example, in late 2021, many Amex US Hilton cardholders were targeted for a promotion in which they could earn a Free Night Reward simply by spending $8,000 (USD) by the deadline of February 2022.

 There’s no predicting when these promotions may come around, but it’s certainly very rewarding when they do.

-It’s best to register for these promotions using either a Hilton Surpass Card or Hilton Business Card if possible, since the spending you complete would also help you progress towards the annual US$15,000 threshold for a Free Weekend Night Reward as part of the card’s benefits as well.
+It’s best to register for these promotions using either a Hilton Surpass Card or Hilton Business Card if possible, since the spending you complete would also help you progress towards the annual $15,000 (USD) threshold for a Free Night Reward as part of the card’s benefits as well.

 How to Redeem Hilton Free Night Rewards

 Hilton’s Free Night Rewards get deposited into your account within eight weeks of earning them.
-In my experience, though, they tend to show up a lot sooner than eight weeks, shortly after meeting the criterion that was used to earn them.
+Generally speaking, they tend to show up a lot sooner than eight weeks, shortly after meeting the criterion that was used to earn them.

 You’ll receive an email confirming the arrival of your Free Night Reward, which will also mention an expiration date for your certificate.
 This is the date you must stay by, not book by.

-Typically, Free Night Rewards are valid for 12 months from the date of issuance, although Hilton had offered several extensions to free night certificates’ validity during the pandemic period.
+Free Night Rewards are valid for 12 months from the date of issuance, so you’ll want to make sure to make a booking before the expiry date.

 Redeem your Free Night Reward

-The Hilton Honors website allows you to track your free night certificates on your online dashboard, but it doesn’t allow you to redeem these certificates through the online booking engine.
+The Hilton Honors website allows you to track your Free Night Rewards on your online dashboard, but it doesn’t allow you to redeem these certificates through the online booking engine.